oceanprotocol/docs/discover/faq.md

 <summary>Where can I find the veOCEAN and DF contracts?</summary>

-They are deployed on Ethereum mainnet, alongside other Ocean contract deployments.
+They are deployed on the Ethereum mainnet, alongside other Ocean contract deployments.
 You can find the [full list of contracts here](https://github.com/oceanprotocol/contracts/blob/main/addresses/address.json).

 </details>